 - Center Punch

 Take one patina sheet.
-Working from the 6-inch side of the sheet, measure one inch from one end and fold sheet on mark.
+Working from the 6" side of the sheet, measure one inch from one end and fold sheet on mark.
 Hammer down the fold using the flat end of the ball peen hammer on a steel bench block.
 Unfold the sheet and hammer down the folded crease using the ball end of the ball peen hammer.
-Measure ¾ -inch from the first fold and repeat fold hammer process on mark.
-Measure ¾ -inch from the second fold and repeat fold hammer process on mark.
+Measure ¾" from the first fold and repeat fold hammer process on mark.
+Measure ¾" from the second fold and repeat fold hammer process.
 There should now be three hammered folds.
-Cut folded part of patina sheet to 6 x 1 ¾ inch size using the metal shears.
+Cut folded part of patina sheet to 6"x1¾" size using the metal shears.

-File down all sharp edges of cut sheets using either a sand paper or metal files.
+File down all sharp edges of cut sheets using either sandpaper or metal files.